jamescherti/dir-config.el/README.md

 When a `.local-emacs-rc.el` file is placed in the `~/src` directory, Emacs will automatically load this file whenever a file within or below this directory or any of its subdirectories is opened.

-For instance, the following content could be added to the `~/src/.local-emacs-rc.el` file:
+For instance, the following content could be added to the `~/src/.local-emacs-rc.el` file to modify the `PYTHONPATH` environment variable for buffers in Python modes:
 ``` emacs-lisp
 (when (or (derived-mode-p 'python-ts-mode) (derived-mode-p 'python-mode))
   (let ((python_path_env (getenv "PYTHONPATH")))